Robert George Thomas: Biography

 They returned to Adelaide aboard the Eizabeth Ann in June 1861, after a rather long passage of 101 days, towards the end of which Mrs. Thomas gave birth to a boy.
 During his absence from the colony he had qualified as Associate of the Royal Institute of British Architects, and lost no time in establishing a practice on King William Street at the Gresham Street corner.
 Thomas's first big contract was for design and oversight of the new Flinders Street Baptist Church, where the first service was held in April 1863.
 He designed another Baptist chapel, completed the following year, in Alberton.
 His next major project was the Stow Memorial Church (now Pilgrim Uniting Church), where the first services were held in April 1867.

 Thomas was appointed Assistant Government Architect in June 1866 as deputy to the Government Engineer William Hanson.
-Shortly after, the department was reorganized and he was designated Government Architect at a salary of £600 per annum.
-The position was abolished in September 1870 and Thomas returned to private practice.
-His achievements during this time include the Supreme Court building, the Magill Orphanage, Mount Gambier Hospital, the Sailors' Home at Port Adelaide, and the Parkside Lunatic Asylum and oversaw construction of the General Post Office, designed by Wright, Woods & Hamilton.
+Shortly afterwards, the department was reorganised and he was designated Government Architect at a salary of £600 per annum.
+His achievements during this time include the Supreme Court building in Adelaide; the Magill Orphanage at Magill; Mount Gambier Hospital, the Sailors' Home at Port Adelaide, and the Parkside Lunatic Asylum at Glenside.
+He oversaw construction of the General Post Office, designed by Wright, Woods & Hamilton.
 Thomas was obliged, as a cost saving measure, to redesign the tower at a reduced height.
+His position was abolished in September 1870 and Thomas returned to private practice.

+His original design for the State Library of South Australia was amended by later colonial architect E. J. Woods, whose designs for what is now the Mortlock Chamber was built between 1879 and 1884.

-He resumed private practice, but the only substantial buildings for which he was responsible in this period were St. Augustine's (Anglican) church in Unley, which he designed in 1864, and the Port Adelaide Institute on Commercial Road, Port Adelaide in 1875.
+He resumed private practice in 1870, but the only substantial buildings for which he was responsible in this period were St. Augustine's (Anglican) church in Unley, which he designed in 1864, and the Port Adelaide Institute on Commercial Road, Port Adelaide in 1875.